Ever felt so tired you could hardly stay awake at work or school on a regular basis? There’s a chance you might have iron deficiency.

 6. Always Feeling Cold

 The body needs an effective flow of blood to experience warmth.
-When the body has to direct the blood flow to other parts of the body, it is difficult for the body to generate consistent warmth.
-This inconsistency can cause frequent chills in patients with iron deficiency anemia.
+When the body has to direct the blood flow to multiple parts of the body, it is difficult for the body to generate consistent warmth, which can cause frequent chills in patients with iron deficiency anemia.

 Of course, someone with anemia might not experience chills just for this reason alone…